hdShang/arxiv-daily/docs/cs-RO/2025-06-27/papers/250622028v1-lmpvc-and-policy-bank-adaptive-voice-control-for-industrial-robots-w.md

 ---
 layout: default
-title: LMPVC and Policy Bank: Adaptive voice control for industrial robots with code generating LLMs and reusable Pythonic policies
+title: "LMPVC and Policy Bank: Adaptive voice control for industrial robots with code generating LLMs and reusable Pythonic policies"
 ---

 # LMPVC and Policy Bank: Adaptive voice control for industrial robots with code generating LLMs and reusable Pythonic policies